kevinfang2/hydracraft/docs/proposal.md

 We plan to experiment with both image and video input.
 Video will be a stack of images to create a sense of history within the model.
 We will encourage agents to explore the world and have the world’s history be a factor in decision making.

 Things to consider:
-- Game balance -> how many weapons we want them to learn.
+- Item balance -> how many weapons we want them to learn.
+- World Balance -> Are there going to be obstacles within the generated world and if so how does it impact game balance as a whole.
 - World size -> we want to encourage aggression, and need each player to be within each other most of the time.
 - Number of agents -> start with 2 and move up.